 Fighting Fantasy Legends Portal

 Gamebook adventures are one of my favorite genres when gaming on Android.
 They tend to have great stories as well as longer play times over the majority of casual games found on the Play Store.
 This is why I was happy to see this week's release of Asmodee Digital's Fighting Fantasy Legends Portal.
 It's based around the popular Fighting Fantasy gamebooks and features card-based role-playing mechanics mixed in with roguelike elements.
-Best of all it contains three separate adventures written by by author Ian Livingstone.
+Best of all, it contains three separate adventures written by author Ian Livingstone.

 Monetization: $4.99 / no ads / no IAPs

 LEGO has a fantastic habit of releasing quality games on the Play store that are entirely free to play as a way to sway consumers into a love of all things LEGO.
 I have to say it is working.
 The company's latest release is called LEGO BrickHeadz Builder AR, and obviously it is an augmented reality game that ties into the BrickHeadz line of toys.
 It's a casual puzzler at its core, but the fact that you can build virtual LEGO models and toy around with crazy LEGO BrickHeadz characters makes up for the casual elements.

 Monetization: free / no ads / no IAPs